Georgette-Lumbe/book_game/README.md

 At the beginning, the developer had put an additional option, that of proposing to the user a summary in case they had chosen the right book.
 But this option was removed when the developer used the Helper functions.
 Indeed, this option was linked to the book_choice function, and would only have had an effect if the user had chosen the right answer.
 The developer preferred to remove this option to avoid complicating the code.

+6. The result in the Gitpod terminal works perfectly as the developer wants but once in the deployed site, after several tests, there is a small bug at the end of the program.

 # Technologies used

 ## Main Languages Used